 Growth stock mutual funds are those that focus mainly on value appreciation rather than dividend payout.
 These mutual funds invest in young companies with high growth potential.
 Instead of paying dividends, growth firms reinvest that money for further growth.
 Investors are rewarded with increases in the price of the fund.

 In general, growth mutual funds involve a higher level of risk than other mutual funds.
-That is why it is vital to have a clearly understand of what a growth stock mutual fund is and which one(s) to choose.
+That is why it is vital to have a clear understanding of what a growth stock mutual fund is and which one(s) to choose.

 You may be reading this article because you’ve heard Dave Ramsey rave about “growth stock mutual funds.”
 He kind of coined that phrase.
 According to Dave Ramsey, these are the 4 main criteria which characterize a good growth stock mutual fund: